mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

 familiar with Matplotlib, if not see `Matplotlib documentation
 <https://matplotlib.org/users/pyplot_tutorial.html>`_.

-The Matplotlib functions could be considered to be a Model or a View and there is no correct answer to which.
-It could be a Model as it does something with the data, however it could be considered to be a view as (in this case) it is used purely as a visual representation.
+The Matplotlib functions could be considered to be a model or a view and there is no correct answer to which.
+It could be a model as it does something with the data, however it could be considered to be a view as (in this case) it is used purely as a visual representation.
 This ambiguity is why MVP is only a pattern and not a set of rules.
-On this occasion it has been decided that it should be a View.
+On this occasion it has been decided that it should be a view.

 This view will exist alongside with the view from the exercise.
 So we will need to call it something different, such as PlotView.